aws-samples/eks-workshop-v2/website/docs/fundamentals/storage/fsx-for-netapp-ontap/deployments.md

 On our ecommerce application, we have already created a deployment as part of our assets microservice.
 The assets microservice utilizes a webserver running on EKS.
 Web servers are a great example for the use of deployments because they **scale horizontally** and **declare the new state** of the Pods.

 Assets component is a container which serves static images for products, these product images are added as part of the container image build.
-However with this setup everytime the team wants to update the product images they have to recreate and redeploy the container image.
+However with this setup every time the team wants to update the product images they have to recreate and redeploy the container image.
 In this exercise we'll utilize [Amazon FSx for NetApp ONTAP File System](https://docs.aws.amazon.com/fsx/latest/ONTAPGuide/what-is-fsx-ontap.html) and Kubernetes [Persistent Volume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) to update old product images and add new product images without the need to rebuild the containers images.

 We can start by describing the Deployment to take a look at its initial volume configuration: